Alboroni/WAF-Monitoring/readme.md

 ### Key Vault

 A key vault availability can be crucial for operation of the application.
 Example thesholds have been set in in the  [Monitoring Pattern](MonitoringPattern\azuremonitoringpattern.xlsx) sheet for some key metrics in the operation or Key Vault.
+The incldue key vault saturatios and availability.

 ### Storage